 I love my job.
 Not only do I love working with the animals but also the people I have met through them.
 Some of my best friends were clients first.
 Forsyth County and the surrounding counties offer so much diversity that it is both a pleasure and a blessing to practice medicine in the area I now call home.

 Dr. Lori Wyatt DaCosta is a Cherokee County native.
 She graduated Magna Cum Laude from North Georgia College in 1991 with a Bachelor of Science degree.
 In 1995, she graduated Summa Cum Laude from the College of Veterinary Medicine at the University of Georgia.
 She went to work at Tri-County Animal Hospital while still a student in vet school.
 Upon graduation, she became the second veterinarian on staff.

-Dr. Wyatt DaCosta and her husband, Phillip, now live in Cumming.
-In addition to their son, Elijah Joshua, born December 21, 2007, the Dacosta's have three dogs.
+Dr. Wyatt DaCosta and her husband, Phillip, now live in Cumming with their three children Elijah, Isabella, and Gabreil.
 Phillip, once an amateur boxer, boxed on the 1992 Olympic team from Portugal.
 He also won two Golden Glove championships in the Featherweight and Lightweight divisions as well as competing in the World Boxing Championships.